 As a builder, you can’t generally do much about the first bullet point, so while it’s a factor, it may not be entirely relevant for the talking points.
 And the second point is something that builders are actively trying to remedy by building more homes, so the main focus is turning the last four points into your advantage.
 But how exactly can you do that?

 Start by making sure your presence is well established online.
 You can see from several of the points brought up that a builder’s internet reputation is very important and will help define who finds you when looking for a new home.
 This isn’t just for Millennials: most every generation looks at reviews online and not just for homes.
 If people won’t go to a restaurant or buy a $10 item off Amazon without looking at the reviews first, then why would they buy a home they have to live in for 30 years?

 Next, understand your audience and what they want.
 There are simple ways to entice a new generation of home buyers to look at what you’re building without totally changing how you do it.
 For example, people are starting to invest heavily in smart home products.
 The presence of something as simple as a smart thermostat or video doorbell on a home can entice buyers into looking at your homes.

 And finally: don’t get complacent.
 The best companies out there right now don’t wait until they are in dire straits to innovate.
 Amazon had a corner on shipping with their Prime 2-day shipping, but they upped their game to 1-day shipping before people could even compete.
 Starbucks had a line in almost every shop in the morning and instead of letting people linger, they introduced an app to place an order and skip the line.
 Get feedback from your customers and change what needs to be improved, but also look at what you do well and see if there’s a way to take it a step further.
 People in today’s world are willing to pay more for great customer service!

-There are a lot of other factors that go into today’s home buyers and ways to reach them, so if you’d like to learn more, join my webinar on December 4th, 12:00pm CDT.
+There are a lot of other factors that go into today’s home buyers and ways to reach them, so if you’d like to learn more, Watch The Webinar On-Demand.